 As NZ’s largest website specifically for the growing 50+ audience, GrownUps enjoyed up to 200,000 monthly visitors and had around 150,000 members interacting with the 10,000 mostly unique articles & content items, a broad array of features and the usual competitions and goodies, all of which aimed to make life better for any visitor or member of the site.

-Over various businesses there have been countless hands-on, real-life, daily grind experiences including going without pay, hearing ‘No’ countless times, never being able to fully switch off due to running an online 24/7 business, staff trying to defraud the business, hiring in desperation and knowing immediately that we’d made the wrong decision, shareholder challenges, working around the clock, calling people to literally beg them to pay their bills, firing people, laying people off, spending money in the wrong areas and generally regularly questioning what I’m doing it all for.
+Over various businesses there have been countless hands-on, real-life, daily grind experiences including going without pay, hearing ‘No’ countless times, never being able to fully switch off due to running an online 24/7 business, staff trying to defraud the business, hiring in desperation and knowing immediately that we’d made the wrong decision, shareholder challenges, working around the clock, calling people to literally beg them to pay their bills, firing people, laying people off, spending money in the wrong areas and generally regularly questioning what we were doing it all for.

 All the while it has been critical to do my best to practise perseverance and to not give up.
-Maintaining health & wellbeing, juggling important friendships and of course ensuring a quality family life as best as possible despite what’s going on with work 24/7, has always been at the core.
+Maintaining health & wellbeing, juggling important friendships and of course ensuring a quality family life as best as possible despite what’s going on with work, has always been at the core.

-May I help you be better business ready and make progress today?
+May we help you be better business ready and make progress today?